35up/js-sdk/packages/browser/README.md

 ## About sessions

-When a session is not provided, we do generate a unique session id.
-But that session id will be stored in the browser `localStorage` to be used between client sessions.
+When a session is not provided we generate a unique session id which will be stored in the browser `localStorage` and used between client sessions.

-If, for any reason, you want a new session id to be generated, the Sdk exposes a `resetSession` function, that will remove the session from `localStorage`.
-Of course, in the next Sdk call, a new session id will be generated.
+The _Sdk_ exposes a `resetSession` method that removes the session from `localStorage`, in case a new session id is desired.

-To avoid all of this, you just need to provide session id yourself.